From Kelle Shultz, President/CEO

-Volunteers: Please visit our Volunteer Opportunities page to register for volunteer shifts.
+Volunteers: As of December 3, 2020, we are limiting the number of people on build sites and volunteer projects to no more than 10.
+Please visit our Volunteer Opportunities page to register for volunteer shifts.
 Once you have signed up to volunteer, you’ll receive an email explaining all the safety precautions we are following.
-For any questions about signing up to volunteer, please contact firstname.lastname@example.org.
+For any questions about signing up to volunteer, please contact email@example.com.

 Because of you, over 700 families are weathering this pandemic from a safe and affordable home.
 Housing problems persist, and we have not stopped our efforts to advocate for those who are in need of a safe and affordable place to call home.
 We appreciate your partnership and commitment to our ministry, our beloved community and the families we serve.
 Please contact us with any questions and continue to keep the families in our program in your prayers as they also make adjustments during this time.

 To donate or learn more about Knoxville Habitat, visit knoxvillehabitat.com.